 Box 2.
-Context & Meso level (Hospital-based-Health Technology Assessment -HB-HTA): Photodynamic Therapy (PDT) for the treatment of basocellular carcinoma as a case-study
+Context & meso-level decision-making (Hospital-based-Health Technology Assessment-HB-HTA): Photodynamic Therapy (PDT) for the treatment of basocellular carcinoma

-Hospital based Health Technology Assessment (HB-HTA) it is not defined by the setting where it is being carried out, in other words, because the HTA is performed at the hospital; it is defined by the perspective taken when carrying out the assessment, which is the perspective of the hospital where the decision about the introduction of a new or innovative technology is going to be made.
+Hospital-based Health Technology Assessment (HB-HTA) is not defined by the setting where it is being carried out.
+In other words, because the HTA is performed at the hospital level it is defined by the perspective taken when carrying out the assessment, which is the perspective of the hospital where the decision about the introduction of a new or innovative technology is going to be made.
 The key question is to wonder about the implications and impact for a specific hospital of introducing a specific technology.
-To illustrate this concept, take as an example Photodynamic Therapy (PDT) for the treatment of basocellular carcinoma (CBC) (Van der Wilt et al, 2016).
-An HTA from a national/regional perspective will wonder if this technology can decrease the burden of the disease, and if the quality and efficiency of the care provided will improve if this technology is used instead of other available technologies for the same clinical indication.
-It will also wonder which patients, or subgroup of patients, can benefit the most from this technology.
+To illustrate this concept, take Photodynamic Therapy (PDT) for the treatment of basocellular carcinoma (CBC) as an example (Van der Wilt et al, 2016).
+An HTA from a National/Regional perspective will assess whether this technology can decrease the burden of the disease, and whether the quality and efficiency of the care provided will improve when this technology is used instead of other available technologies for the same clinical indication.
+It will also assess which patients, or subgroup of patients, can benefit the most from this technology.
 For that purpose, a review and synthesis of the scientific evidence will be carried out considering randomized controlled trials, cohort studies, case-control studies, and other study designs.
 Additionally, costs associated to its acquisition and use of the technology will be explored to include them in a cost-effectiveness analysis to elucidate if it is an efficient option.
-From the results obtained, recommendations regarding who, when and under what conditions should the FDT be adopted will be made; as well as the needed steps to appropriately endow economically the new technology to be introduced into the health system.
-Up to here, the HTA has demonstrated the added value of the FDT for CB patients in average health care centres.
+From the results obtained, recommendations regarding who, when and under what conditions should the PDT be adopted will be made; as well as the needed steps to appropriately endow economically the new technology to be introduced into the health system.
+Up to here, the HTA has demonstrated the added value of the PDT for CBC patients in average healthcare centres.
 But HB-HTA goes further and will look at the potential value that this technology may reach in a specific hospital.
-First of all, it will be necessary to look at the effectiveness and cost section of the HTA document and look how much they can be translated to the real situation at the hospital (i.e., are the patients in the document similar to the patients attending my hospital?, are the costs similar to the costs of my hospital?, etc.).
-In other words, firstly it will be necessary to look at the transferability of these results to a specific hospital (Chase et al, 2009).
+First of all, it will be necessary to look at the effectiveness and cost section of the HTA and decide how much can be translated to the situation at the hospital (i.e., are the patients in the document similar to the ones of the hospital?, are the costs similar to the costs of the hospital?, etc.).
+In other words, firstly it will be necessary to review the transferability of the results to a specific hospital (Chase et al, 2009).
 Secondly, there will be a need to look for additional information and answer other type of questions such as:

-• Is the hospital treating patients with CBC and in which departments are these patients seen? (e.g. dermatology, ear-nose-throat department, general surgery etc.)
+• Is the hospital treating patients with CBC and which departments are involved? (e.g., dermatology, ear-nose-throat department, general surgery etc.)

-• The available treatments used currently for CBC patients, are they going to be completely replaced by the FDT?
-What will be the consequences for the organization of this type of care and for the professionals?
+• The available treatments currently used for CBC patients: are they going to be completely replaced by the PDT?
+What will be the consequences for the organization of this type of care and for the health professionals?
 Will operating theatres be released?
 If this is the case, will operating theatres be used for other alternative surgeries?

 • Is it necessary to make investments (to buy the technology, to train/educate professionals, to adapt the space for technology allocation)?
 Are the investments to be recovered?
-What is the return of investment?
+What is the return on investment?
 Is there any reimbursement by payers?
 And how much will the reimbursement be?